 A "mobile first" approach

 Nowadays, when designing a digital platform, you need to consider smartphone and tablet users first and foremost.
 According to research, more than half of all online content visits are made using mobile devices.
 In many Western countries, this share is even higher.
-People are simply more comfortable browsing the web on handheld devices. responsiveness, i.e. the ability to adapt to the size of the screen and the way the user operates it (e.g. touch gestures), is therefore extremely important to keep in mind.
+People are simply more comfortable browsing the web on handheld devices.
+Responsiveness, i.e. the ability to adapt to the size of the screen and the way the user operates it (e.g. touch gestures), is therefore extremely important to keep in mind.

 Speed of display